coralogix/terraform-provider-coralogix/docs/data-sources/tco_policies_logs.md

 - `id` (String) tco-policy ID.
 - `name` (String) tco-policy name.
 - `order` (Number) The policy's order between the other policies.
 - `priority` (String) The policy priority.
-Can be one of ["high" "low" "medium" "block"].
+Can be one of ["block" "high" "low" "medium"].
 - `severities` (Set of String) The severities to apply the policy on.
-Can be few of ["verbose" "info" "warning" "error" "critical" "debug"].
+Can be few of ["critical" "debug" "verbose" "info" "warning" "error"].
 - `subsystems` (Attributes) The subsystems to apply the policy on.
 Applies the policy on all the subsystems by default. (see [below for nested schema](#nestedatt--policies--subsystems))

 <a id="nestedatt--policies--applications"></a>